Apple Passwords vs. 1Password 2025: Can Apple’s Free App Stand Up to an Industry Leader?

 Read 1Password Review

 One of the biggest advantages of using the Passwords App is that it’s completely free.
-Passwords is replacing iCloud Keychain, which is a standard feature for all Apple OS users.
+Passwords app replaced iCloud Keychain, which was a prior standard feature for all Apple OS users.

 Winner: Apple Passwords.
 The app and all its features come standard with your macOS Sequoia 15 or iOS 18 update.